AI-Secret-Agent/mvpdemo/README.md

 # Setup <a name="setup"></a>
 1. Clone this repository to your local machine.
 2. Navigate to the root directory of the project in your terminal and run `npm install` to install all the dependencies.
-3. Create a `.env` file in the root directory of the project and add your OpenAI API key and port number.
+3. Create a `.env` file in the root directory (or the ui) of the project and add your OpenAI API key and port number.
 4. Run the Node.js server using the `npm start` command.

 ### Vercel One-Click Deploy  <a name="vercel"></a>